 “Food Meets Future” at the National Gallery, Singapore

-In 2019, S.Pellegrino sparkling mineral water marks its 120th Anniversary and goes to Singapore for The World’s 50 Best Restaurants 2019 sponsored by S.Pellegrino and Acqua Panna to celebrate this important milestone with a special event aimed at reflecting upon the future of gastronomy with the top chefs’ community and key opinion leaders.
+In 2019 S.Pellegrino, the world’s leading sparkling mineral water, marks its 120th Anniversary and goes to Singapore for The World’s 50 Best Restaurants 2019 sponsored by S.Pellegrino and Acqua Panna to celebrate this important milestone with a special event aimed at reflecting upon the future of gastronomy with the top chefs’ community and key opinion leaders.